TechDocsStudio/biel-docs/docs/installation/confluence.md

 description: Add an AI chatbot to your Confluence pages with this step-by-step guide.
 ---

-# AI chat widget for Confluence
+# Ask AI chatbot widget for Confluence

 Add an AI chatbot to your Confluence space using Biel.ai's web components.
 The integration works with Confluence Cloud and can be added space-wide using custom HTML configuration.